If you’re looking to get certified as a Strength and Conditioning Coach, it’s more than likely you’ll come across SCC from ISSA during your research.

 ISSA (International Sports Sciences Association) is one of the leading suppliers of fitness certification programs.
 Their strength and conditioning coach certification is a relatively new certification, designed to give fitness professionals an accredited program focused on the optimization of athletic performance.

 It’s a broad certification that covers everything from biomechanics to nutrition.
+The course material split into 12 weeks… but you can go at your own pace.

 - 586-page textbook